Skip to Content

 “As a child, I spent nearly a decade being bullied for standing out,” Biscan said.
 “When I’m riding, none of my problems, none of that stress is relevant.
 I only have to concentrate on the horse.”

-CP is a neurological disorder resulting from brain damage or abnormal development typically occurring during infancy that impacts movement, muscle tone, and coordination.
-The condition causes muscle stiffness and spasms, leading to involuntary movements that affect a person’s ability to move and control their body, according to the U.S. Centers for Disease Control and Prevention.
+CP is a neurological disorder caused by abnormal brain development during infancy.
+It causes fluctuating muscle stiffness and spasms, resulting in involuntary movements that affect a person’s ability to control their body, according to the U.S. Centers for Disease Control and Prevention.

-“Having cerebral palsy often makes walking very hard as my brain and my legs don’t really communicate with each other,” Biscan said.
-“So it takes longer than other people to get my mind and my body connected to do what I want it to do.”
+“Having cerebral palsy makes walking hard because my brain and my legs don’t really communicate with each other,” Biscan said.
+“So it takes longer than other people to get my mind and my body connected to understand what I want it to do.”

-Biscan began therapeutic riding, also known as hippotherapy when she was just four years old.
-Now 18, she holds state titles in dressage, a sport where the horse and rider perform a series of precise movements, almost like a dance, to show the rider’s control and coordination.
+Now, the 18-year-old holds state titles in dressage, an equestrian sport where the horse and rider perform a series of precise movements, to show the rider’s control and coordination.

-Young Adele Correa, facing attention deficit hyperactivity disorder (ADHD), dyslexia, and developmental delays, found traditional physical therapy overwhelming after attempting it for more than a year.
+Ten-year-old Adele Correa faces ADHD, dyslexia, and developmental delays.
+She found traditional physical therapy overwhelming after attempting it for more than a year.
 Exercises like balancing on a ball offered little relief, leaving her disconnected from the progress her doctors had hoped for.

-Then, at age four, she discovered the potential of therapeutic riding at BOK Ranch, the same program Biscan got her start at.
-According to Jane Correa, Adele Correa’s mother, she instantly fell in love with the experience.
+Then, at age four, she discovered the potential of therapeutic riding at BOK Ranch, the same program Biscan got her start.
+According to Jane Correa, Adele Correa’s mother, she hasn’t stopped riding since.

 “At the barn, she’s just Adele, not the kid with special needs.
 Everyone accepts her for who she is” Jane Correa said.
 “It’s such a godsend knowing that she has a place where she can go where she is loved and welcome because that doesn’t often happen in all places.”